 After shutting down its lounges early in the pandemic, Amex spent 2021 and 2022 doubling down on Centurion Lounges.
 All of its U.S. lounges have reopened along with two brand new spaces in Denver (DEN), New York City (JFK), New York LaGuardia (LGA), Newark (EWR), London (LHR), and upcoming lounge announcements in Atlanta (ATL) and Washington D.C.
 (DCA), while others will see drastic improvements in the coming months and years.

 But combatting overcrowding has proven to be a challenge.
 American Express has tried a handful of things over the years, yet nothing has really moved the needle.
 Back in 2019, Amex eliminated the ability to get into Centurion Lounges upon arrival – you can only get in before departing the airport or during a layover.
 Plus, it restricted access to just three hours before departure.

 But it was clear that wasn't enough.
 Unless you spend $75,000 a year on your Platinum Card, you'll have to pay $50 for each and every guest to get in (or $30 for a child).

 Fortunately, adding an authorized user to your Platinum Card is an elegant workaround to this change.
-It costs an additional $175 a year to add up to three authorized users to a card – and that's $175 total, not per person.
-That works out to less than $60 apiece, and it could easily be worth it.
+It costs an additional $195 a year to an additional user to the card.
 Unfortunately, authorized users must be 13 or older to be added to your account.

 Read up on how to add authorized users to your Amex Platinum Card – and why you may want to!

 Centurion Lounges could be less crowded starting now, but let's not spin this one: This stings for Platinum cardholders.

 Paying $50 per guest is a painful downgrade for the Platinum Card – and at $695 per year, losing any benefits stinks.